Granger Smith's Son Died in ''Drowning Accident at Home,'' Rep Reveals

 Notably, Morgan Miller, the pro beach volleyball player whose 19-month-old daughter passed away after drowning in her neighbor's pool, spoke out.
 "My heart breaks," her Instagram Story caption read, alongside a photo of Granger and his son, River.
 "Another baby gone too soon."

-Closing his statement, the "Tractor" singer shared, "There has never been a more difficult moment for us than this."
+Closing his statement, the "Happens Like That" singer shared, "There has never been a more difficult moment for us than this."

 "In lieu of flowers or gifts, please send donations to Dell Children's Medical Center in River's name," he wrote.
 "The doctors, nurses and staff have been incredible."